-That you had to keep the family image going to the outside world, you might have been told to lie about places you’ve been or things you have, told to speak positively about the family and you might have received threats such as “Stop that you’re embarrassing me.”
+That you had to keep the family image going to the outside world, you might have been told to lie about places you’ve been or things you have done, to speak positively about the family, you might have received threats such as “Stop that you’re embarrassing me.”
 Or “ Just you with until we get home.”

-That you had to be perfect for what your parent’s idea of perfection was to be loved.
+That you had to be perfect for what your parent’s idea of perfection was to be loved by them (conditional love.)

-You had to act like an adult and take care of your parent’s emotional needs, “It’s not a big deal, grow up.”
+You had to act like an adult and take care of your parent’s emotional needs, when you had problems you might have heard “It’s not a big deal.
+Grow up.”
 Or “You’re so selfish.” and things like “It hurts me more than it does you.”
 You might have done all the chores around the house, not chores to earn pockets money.
 You were just expected to do your parents roles or look after siblings.

 Always getting those mixed messages, “I love you, but I don’t like you.”
 Or “Children should be seen and not heard.”

-Narcissistic parents traits and the effects it can have on you.
+Narcissistic parents traits and the effects they can have on you.

 Preoccupied with themselves, feelings of having no value, developing a lack of self-worth.

-Entitlement, feeling like your not important, and you’re only here to serve others exactly how they want.
+Entitlement, feeling like your not necessary, and you’re only here to serve others exactly how they want.
 Feelings of embarrassment or shame when out with them and they’ve been rude to staff.

 A belief they are special, a feeling like you have to please them to feel loved.

-Arrogance, feelings of confusion, as they act like the perfect parent in front of others and the parent we would like, yet at home the sulk and ignore, only paying you attention if they want something from you.
+Arrogance, feelings of confusion, as they act like the perfect parent in front of others and the parent we would like, yet at home, they sulk and ignore, only paying you attention if they want something from you.

 Envy, feeling embarrassed or ashamed if they spoke about your flaws, or if they spoke loudly about others flaws in front of you, feelings of not been enough when they would invalidate you.